 Mortsafes are undoubtedly expensive (Home Depot isn’t in the habit of stocking 18th century Scottish metalwork of dubious origin), but there is a simpler, more DIY way to ensure that even if the undead rise up against the living, you’ll be able to buy yourself some time for a decent head start.
 Funeral Director Caleb Wilde suggests tying together the shoelaces of every deceased person.
 It may not be the coolest anti-zombie deterrent, but it’s probably effective.

 Being caught with your proverbial pants down during a cannibal corpse onslaught is really your own fault these days, as many people are running small cottage industries around preparing for the end of the world.
-Take the no-frills-named “Food Storage Guys.” who will sell you a backpack loaded with enough food and supplies to last you two weeks for just a hair under $300.
+Take the no-frills-named “Food Storage Guys.” who will sell you a backpack loaded with enough food and supplies to last you two weeks for just under $250.
 The pack weighs less than 30 pounds, and has everything from tents and matches to portable stoves and water purification tablets to nylon rope and savory beef stroganoff.
 Mmmmm, delicious survival.

 The Right Weapon